Who is the most intelligent serial killer?

 Let’s consider human intelligence for a moment.
 Perhaps the best way to assess it comes in the form of the IQ test.
 While not quite a perfect barometer of intelligence, the test offers a pretty reliable and standardised way of testing and summarising how clever someone is.

 The average person has an IQ of around 95-105.
 The average serial killer, according to The Serial Killer Information Center, has an IQ of 94.5.
 Slightly below the lower side of average.
-The stats prove that serial murderers are generally slightly less intelligent than the average member of society.
+The stats prove that repeat murderers are generally slightly less intelligent than the average member of society.
+How about that?

 Nathan Leopold - 210